glnnlhmn/glnnlhmn/README.md

 ## Organizations

 I have belonged to lots over the years.
-Currently I am active with [Boston Python](https://about.bostonpython.com/).
+Currently, I am active with [Boston Python](https://about.bostonpython.com/).

 ## Education

-I am currently attedning Southern New Hapshire University where I carry a dual major of Mathematics amd Computer Science (w/Focus on Data Analytics) I started keepng my computer science work in my [SNHU Repo](https://github.com/glnnlhmn/SNHU) if you ae interested in my projects.
+I am currently attending Southern New Hampshire University where I carry a dual major of Mathematics amd Computer Science (w/Focus on Data Analytics) I started keepng my computer science work in my [SNHU Repo](https://github.com/glnnlhmn/SNHU) if you ae interested in my projects.